Overview of JPEG XL

 Migrating to JPEG XL reduces storage costs because servers can store a single JPEG XL file to serve both JPEG and JPEG XL clients.
-Several options are available.
-First, JPEG XL encoders can produce a backwards-compatible JPEG file, and can choose to add enhancement metadata.
-This file remains decodable by a legacy JPEG decoder, whereas a JPEG XL decoder uses the metadata (if present) to enhance image quality.
-Second, existing JPEG files can be losslessly transcoded to JPEG XL, significantly reducing their size.
+Existing JPEG files can be losslessly transcoded to JPEG XL, significantly reducing their size.
 These can be restored into the exact same JPEG file, ensuring backward compatibility with existing JPEG-based applications.
-These features are intended to provide a smooth transition from legacy JPEG platforms to the modern JPEG XL.
+This provides a smooth transition from legacy JPEG platforms to the modern JPEG XL.
 Both the transcoding and restoration are computationally efficient.

-JPEG XL is designed to meet the needs of high-quality imaging and professional photography.
+JPEG XL is designed to meet the needs of image delivery on the web and professional photography.
 It supports wide colour gamut as well as high dynamic range and high bit depth images.
 JPEG XL further includes features such as animation, alpha channels, layers, thumbnails, lossless and progressive coding to support a wide range of use cases including but not limited to photo galleries, e-commerce, social media, user interfaces and cloud storage.
 To enable novel applications, it also adds support for 360 degree images, image bursts, large panoramas/mosaics, and printing.

 JPEG XL offers significantly better image quality and compression ratios than legacy JPEG, plus a shorter specification.
 It is designed for computationally efficient encoding and decoding using software implementations without the need for additional hardware acceleration, even on mobile devices.